Schur-Positivity of Short Chords in Matchings

 The only difference between this equation and Equation~\eqref{eqn:first proof no consecutive indices is schur positive - odds set} is the omission of the summand corresponding to $k=0$.
-However, this summand evaluates to zero, as $c_0 \left|\Syt(N,0)(\Des \supseteq \odds(i))\right| = 0$, due to the fact that every SYT of shape $(N)$ has no descents.
-Thus, it does not affect the overall expression. \end{proof}
+However, this summand evaluates to zero and does not affect the overall expression.
+Indeed, $\left|\Syt(N,0)(\Des \supseteq \odds(i))\right| = 0$, since the unique SYT of shape $(N)$ has no descents. \end{proof}